Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Problems solved with this construction

-One deduces that for all $\nu\in\add(F,\mu)$ there exists $\nu'\in\add(F,\mu)$ such that $\F\nu=\nu'$.
-So there is $k\in\N$ such that $\add(F,\mu)=\{\nu_0,\dots,\nu_{k-1}\}$ and $\F\nu_i=\nu_{i+1}$ where the addition is modulo $k$. \end{proof}
+One deduces that for all $\nu\in\V(F,\mu)$ there exists $\nu'\in\V(F,\mu)$ such that $\F\nu=\nu'$.
+So there is $k\in\N$ such that $\V(F,\mu)=\{\nu_0,\dots,\nu_{k-1}\}$ and $\F\nu_i=\nu_{i+1}$ where the addition is modulo $k$. \end{proof}

-We exhibit some examples of more sophisticated behaviors based on the construction in Theorem~\ref{MainTheorem}.
-The first one is a family of cellular automata where $\add(F,\mu)$ is a finite set of connected components, which is a partial reciprocal of Proposition~\ref{prop:FiniteAdherenceValue}.
-The second one is a family of cellular automata where $\add(F,\mu)$ has an infinite number of connected components.
-However these are not total characterizations of the possible set of limit points.
+Furthermore, if $\mu$ is computable, then $\V(F,\mu)$ is $\Pi_2$-computable and every isolated point is $\Delta_2$-computable.
+In particular if $\V(F,\mu)$ is finite, every point is $\Delta_2$-computable.
+We exhibit some examples of more sophisticated behaviours based on the construction in Theorem~\ref{MainTheorem}.
+The first one is a family of cellular automata where $\V(F,\mu)$ is a finite set of connected components mapped by some periodic CA, which is a partial reciprocal of Proposition~\ref{prop:FiniteAdherenceValue}.
+The second one is a family of cellular automata where $\V(F,\mu)$ has an infinite number of connected components.